LamLabEmory/iCLOTS_analysis_methods/README.md

 - Pairplot graphical data for each file, all files combined, and all files combined with each file a different color.
 - All outputs are stored in an "Analysis" folder created within the original directory.

+## Test data
+A subset of data presented in the iCLOTS manuscript is included for testing purposes.
+We are happy to share complete datasets and/or detailed protocols for obtaining these datasets, please reach out.

 ## Help and contributing
 Contributions are always welcome!
 Submit a pull request or contact the Lam lab coding team directly at lamlabcomputational@gmail.com.
 Please also feel free to reach out via email for assistance.
 Sample data and/or all data from the iCLOTS manuscript available upon request.
 Microfluidic mask designs available upon request.
 You can also find us at www.iCLOTS.org